-nated in the anti-imperialist front, the national bourgeoisie that came to power led society along the path of capitalist development, thus delaying the transition to a higher stage of the revolution".
-(Fundamentals of Marxis m-Leninism, English edition, page 501).
+"Wherever the movement was headed by the bourgeois'e, or bourgeo's influences predominated in the anti-imper'al'st front, the national bourgeois'e that came to power led society along the path of capitalist development, thus delaving the transit'on to a higher stage of the revolution."
+(Fundamentals of Marxism Leninism.
+English edition, p.
+501.)